spryker/spryker-docs/docs/dg/dev/acp/app-composition-platform-installation.md

 ---
-title: App Composition Platform installation
+title: SCCOS Dependencies Required for the App Composition Platform
-description: Learn how to install the App Orchestration Platform.
+description: Learn about the technical prerequisites required for the App Composition Platform registration.
 template: concept-topic-template
 last_updated: Jan 09, 2024
 redirect_from: